alexjascott/ConnectFourApi/README.md

 Simple little API to facilitate a game of Connect 4.
 Developed rather quickly over the weekend, hopefully it will give a nod that I know a little bit of coding.
 I'm sure there are some logic issues remaining (such as what happens when tokens get higher than the top of the game grid).

 Libraries used;
-- Spring boot
+- Spring Boot
 - Spring Rest
-- Jackson JSON serialisation/deserialisation
+- Jersey/Jackson JSON serialisation
-- Javax validation
+- Javax Validation
 - JUnit

 To use;